consolidation/annotated-command/README.md

 No other values should be used for the default value.
 For example, `$options = ['a' => 1]` is **incorrect**; instead, use `$options = ['a' => '1']`.
 Similarly, `$options = ['a' => true]` is unsupported, or at least not useful, as this would indicate that the value of `--a` was always `true`, whether or not it appeared on the command line.

+Default values for options may also be provided via the `@default` annotation.
+See hook alter, below.

 ## Hooks

 Commandfiles may provide hooks in addition to commands.
 A commandfile method that contains a @hook annotation is registered as a hook instead of a command.
 The format of the hook annotation is: